kingspp/kingspp.github.io/_posts/2017-11-05-singleton's-skeleton.md

 ```

 Such an intuitive design.
 As simple as it might seem, its usage benefits greatly.
 The ideology is simple -
-*When an instance for a class is created, store the instance and when a developer creates a new instance, return the
+*When an instance for a class is created, store the instance and when a developer calls for a new instance, return the
-stored instance* Lets head back to our SimpleClass problem.
+stored instance*.
+Lets head back to our SimpleClass problem.
 Our goal is to have a single instance.

 ```python